-In Très Mall, Derek G. Larson creates a surreal and philosophically charged satire set within an endless shopping mall, an allegory for consumption and mediated existence in late capitalism.
-The ongoing animated series features guest voices including Noam Chomsky, David Joselit, Priyamvada Gopal, McKenzie Wark and Boris Groys, situating its characters within conversations on aesthetics, media, and political theory.
-Through painterly digital animation and absurdist humor, Très Mall examines how systems of validation, ideology, and spectacle circulate through contemporary culture.
+In Très Mall, Derek G. Larson constructs a surreal, philosophically-driven satire set within the purgatory of an infinite shopping mall, an allegory for late-capitalist consumption.
+The animated series features a rotating cast of intellectual heavyweights, including Noam Chomsky, David Joselit, Priyamvada Gopal, McKenzie Wark and Boris Groys, weaving high-theory discourse into an absurdist digital landscape.
+Through painterly animation, Larson interrogates how ideology and spectacle permeate contemporary life.

 New York, NY